WHOIGit/PhytO-ARM/README.md

 Three types of ROS nodes are provided.
 Device nodes enable integration of IFCB, CTD, GPS, servo, and IP camera systems.
 Behavior nodes interpret device node data streams and direct changes in system behavior.
 System nodes log ROS traffic and make it available for real-time interactive display (Rosbridge).

+## Hardware Dependencies
+The following are **required** for PhytO-ARM to run:
+- IFCB with IFCBacquire running
+- CTD
+- GPS (gpsd service must be present, but device itself can be absent)

+The following devices are optional:
+- JVL motor (see `example.yaml` for how to enable/disable)
+- IP Camera

 ## Installation